Tools & Resources▼

 Read on to learn more.

-SSL stands for Secure Socket Layer.
-It is a technology developed by Netscape and adopted by all vendors producing Web-related software.
+TLS stands for Transport Layer Security.
+This technology is developed and adopted by all vendors producing secure Web-related software.
 It is used to establish a secure connection between your PC and the server.
-SSL allows you to transmit information in an encrypted manner, so all data transmitted between the server and your computer will be completely encrypted even while traveling across multiple networks.
+TLS allows you to transmit information in an encrypted manner, so all data transmitted between the server and your computer will be completely encrypted even while traveling across multiple networks.

-Federated, using the industry standard Secure Socket Layer (SSL) encryption, provides the maximum encryption key length (up to 128 bits) allowed by your browser when transmitting your information.
-When we talk about encryption, such as 40-bit encryption or 128-bit encryption, we're referring to the length of the "keys" used to encrypt and decrypt data.
+Federated, using the industry standard Transport Layer Security (TLS) encryption, provides the maximum encryption key length (up to 2048-bit) allowed by your browser when transmitting your information.
+When we talk about encryption, such as 256-bit encryption or 2048-bit encryption, we're referring to the length of the "keys" used to encrypt and decrypt data.
 The longer the key, the more secure the encrypted data.
 You could think of the key as a password, without which you can't decode a message.
-Basically, a 128-bit key is like a 16-character password (and virtually impossible to decode).
-40-bit encryption uses "keys" that are only five characters long.
+Basically, a 2048-bit key is like a 40-character password (and virtually impossible to decode).

-To establish a secure session with our site, your browser must be SSL-compliant.
-You'll need a Web browser such as Netscape Navigator or Microsoft Internet Explorer that supports at least 40-bit encryption.
+To establish a secure session with our site, your browser must be TLS-compliant.
+You'll need a Web browser such as Chrome or Microsoft Internet Explorer that supports at least 256-bit encryption.
 Many other browsers will support encryption, but they may not provide the highest level of security available.
-To take full advantage of our site's security features, we strongly recommend upgrading to a browser that supports 128-bit encryption.
-Newer versions of Netscape Navigator (3.0+), Microsoft Internet Explorer (3.0+) and America Online (3.0) have this capability.
+To take full advantage of our site's security features, we strongly recommend upgrading to a browser that supports 2048-bit encryption.
+Newer versions of Chrome and Microsoft Internet Explorer have this capability.